grimlor/mcp-service-template/README.md

 **⚠️ Important**: Run the setup script first before using `uv` commands, as the template contains placeholders that need to be replaced.

 This interactive script will:
-- Prompt for your service details (name, description, domain)
+- ✨ **Create a clean project copy** in your target directory
-- Replace all template placeholders automatically
+- 🔧 **Replace all template placeholders** automatically
-- Rename directories and update imports
+- 📁 **Rename directories and update imports** throughout the codebase
+- 🗑️ **Exclude contributor-only files** (git history, caches, IDE settings, lockfiles)
-- Clean up template-specific files
+- ⚙️ **Generate fresh configuration** from template files
+- 🪝 **Set up automated quality checks** with pre-commit hooks

-**After setup, you'll have a fully customized MCP service ready for development!**
+**After setup, you'll have a completely clean, fully customized MCP service ready for development - no manual cleanup required!**

 For detailed setup instructions, manual setup options, and troubleshooting, see [docs/SETUP.md](docs/SETUP.md).